kchu187/krista-chung-capstone/README.md

 ## Nice-to-haves

 - Filter bean map by geographic locations, such as cities (Calgary, Vancouver etc.)
-- Have a list of "wish beans" for restaurants on the map the user would like to visit.
+- Implement authentication of the App.
 - Have the map be able to display both where beans and rated beans at the same time.
 - Create an interactive bean jar that, as more restaurants are rated (more is added to the bean map), the amount of beans on the bean map can also be shown in a little bean jar.
 This bean jar can be shaken and you can see which restaurant you'd like to try again (or try new restaurants from your restaurant to-go list, if that is implemented).